TheoCam/project/README.md

 new_mode.c_cc[VTIME] = 0: etting the time of input timeout
 tcsetattr(0, TCSANOW, &new_mode): set the input mode of the terminal according to the attributes stored in new_mode.
 TCSANOW means update immediately

 The above mentioned functions help set the input mode of Linux terminal.
 It allows player to make instructions by directly pressing keys on the keyboard (eg: a,w,s,d).
-There is no need to press 'enter' to mark the end of reading input, and the input char will not be shown in ther terminal, making the interface clean and tidy.
+There is no need to press 'enter' to mark the end of reading input, and the input char will not be shown in the Linux terminal, making the interface clean and tidy.

 2. <iomanip>
 We use setw() and setfill() function in this library to format the output of our program